Last updated on 5 Nov 2024

 It is recommended that an enrollee's first Health Plan is completed within 6 months upon enrolment with a GP.
 This can be done at the next planned check in with a patient.
 For new patients who enrolled to the clinic via Healthhub, GPs should reach out to schedule appointments with them.
 GPs can also conduct Health Plan discussions opportunistically when the patient next visits the GP.

-Government reimbursement for the first Health Plan discussion is not applicable to enrollees who have already had their first Healthier SG consultation with a previous GP.
-The service fees covering annual check-ins and on-going care for the enrollees will still apply, subject to the prevailing terms and conditions (e.g. whether the required information was submitted).
+Reimbursement for the first Health Plan discussion is not applicable to enrollees who have already had their first Healthier SG discussion with a previous GP.
+The annual service fees covering annual check-ins and on-going care for the enrollees will still apply, subject to the prevailing terms and conditions (e.g. whether the required information was submitted).

 AACs serve as key nodes for seniors as the go-to points for their community health, lifestyle activities and social needs.
 AACs currently provide the “ABC" suite of services, which include Active Ageing activities, Befriending and Buddying, as well as Information and Care Referrals.
 To support Healthier SG, AACs will also deliver “2Ss": Social Connector for social and lifestyle interventions, and Community Screening.
 The 2Ss support seniors who need further assistance following through with their Health Plan.
 As Social Connectors, AACs will assist seniors in registering for active ageing programmes as needed to achieve their social and lifestyle goals in their Health Plan.
 AACs will also serve as nodes for Community Screening.
 Specifically, they will assist seniors in monitoring and recording their vital signs as prescribed in their Health Plan.